alanbrown/cranbrook-court-articles/articles.md

 ### 21. All shares to be fully paid up

-21.—(1) No share is to be issued for less than the aggregate of its nominal value and any premium to be paid to the company in consideration for its issue.
+21.—(1) No share is to be issued for no more or less than the aggregate of its nominal value.

 (2) This does not apply to shares taken on the formation of the company by the subscribers to the company’s memorandum.

+(3) Each of the shares in the capitol of the Company shall be referable to a specific Flat

 ### 22. Powers to issue different classes of share

-22.—(1) Subject to the articles, but without prejudice to the rights attached to any existing share, the company may issue shares with such rights or restrictions as may be determined by ordinary resolution.

-(2) The company may issue shares which are to be redeemed, or are liable to be redeemed at the option of the company or the holder, and the directors may determine the terms, conditions and manner of redemption of any such shares.
+22.—(1) A share shall be transferred and may only be transferred upon or immediately before a change in the ownership of the Flat to which it is referable, and in the case any such transfer the Directors upon production of them of satisfactory evidence that the transfer is in favour of an Owner under the terms hereof, shall pass and register such transfer provided that in the absence of such evidence as aforesaid the Directors shall refuse to register any such transfer.

-(3) Any shares not capable of being offered except by way of fractions and any shares released from the provisions of this Article by Special Resolution shall be under the control of the Directors, who may allot, grant options over or otherwise dispose of the same to such persons, on such terms, and in such manner as they think fit, provided that, such shares shall not be disposed of on terms which are more favourable to the subscribers thereof than the terms on which they were offered to the Members.
+(2) Any shares not capable of being offered except by way of fractions and any shares released from the provisions of this Article by Special Resolution shall be under the control of the Directors, who may allot, grant options over or otherwise dispose of the same to such persons, on such terms, and in such manner as they think fit, provided that, such shares shall not be disposed of on terms which are more favourable to the subscribers thereof than the terms on which they were offered to the Members.
 In accordance with Section 91 of the Act, Section 89(1) and Section 90(1) to (6) of the Act shall be excluded from applying to the Company.

+(3) If more than one person is jointly in Owner of a Flat such persons shall jointly hold the shares in the Company but any vote shall be cast by the holder whose name first appears in the register of members.
 ### 23. Company not bound by less than absolute interests

 Except as required by law, no person is to be recognised by the company as holding any share upon any trust, and except as otherwise required by law or the articles, the company is not in any way to be bound by or recognise any interest in a share other than the holder’s absolute ownership of it and all the rights attaching to it.